Our Top Picks

 Photo by Avalanche from Freepik

 Insight – Use a hair dryer to heat a butter knife or plastic scraper to scrape off as much wax as possible.
-Then, proceed to use soap and water or one of the other removal methods to completely remove any residue.
+Use soap and water or one of the other removal methods to completely remove any residue.

 How to Remove Candle Wax from Glass Coffee Tables?